 The main sessions occur in the gymnasium which is located through the main lobby of the Lusby center.
 The time listed for main sessions on the schedule refers to the doors opening, not the start time.
 Your group will be given a color code at registration that will be on the lanyard for every participant in your group.
 Upon entering the main session, watch for where your color code is sitting for that day.
 This will rotate through the week giving each group a chance to sit everywhere in the room.

 We take great pride in finding the best communicators around to spend the week with us at Summer InThe Son.
-We are very happy with the lineup of guests for 2016, and feel these folks will be perfect to help us develop our theme and connect with your students.
-All are listed on our On Stage page, and many have links and videos that you can check for yourself!
+We are very happy with the lineup of guests for 2019, and feel these folks will be perfect to help us develop our theme and connect with your students.
+As we solidify the guests, they are listed on our On Stage page, and many have links and videos that you can check for yourself!

 We consider group time to be the most pivotal moments in the week.
 As you leave the evening sessions you will be given time to spend with your group and digest the day.
 This is where real growth occurs within your group.
 We will supply you with a group leader’s guide to assist you with this time.
 Feel free to use as much or little of this guide as you would like.
 You know your group the best.
 Please approach this time with sincerity and be mindful of the groups around you if you finish early.